 WHY DEMOCRACY?

-Will we die like Socrates by the poison of Plato’s False Appearances and the hemlock of social media algorithms? / The Battle of Salamis Part 2?
+Will we die like Socrates by the poison of Plato’s False Appearances and the hemlock of social media algorithms?

 Will we die like Socrates - from the poison of what Plato called "false appearances," administered not by the hemlock of an Athenian jury but by the algorithmic amplification of lies, conspiracy, and manufactured outrage?
 Are we living through a modern Battle of Salamis - the moment when democracy either finds the courage and ingenuity to defeat an overwhelming force, or falls permanently to the tyranny it once overcame?